puzzle/puppet-openshift3/README.md

 The IP address differs to the Origin installation.
 Use 172.22.22.122 instead of 172.22.22.22.

 The OpenShift Web Console is now available under https://ose3-master.example.com:8443/

+#### Adding Nodes
+Enable hiera node configuration.
+To start, un-comment the example configuration in *vagrant/hiera/group/enterprise.yaml*

+The line with *openshift3::nodes:* and any wanted node configurations are needed.

+After the configuration of the node is done, start the node an run the provisioning of the master:

+    vagrant provision ose3-master

 ## License
 Copyright © 2016 Puzzle ITC GmbH